garlic0x1/markcl/README.md

 # Tags

-This might not be an exhaustive list, but the following tags are supported:
+This might not be an exhaustive list, but the following tags are supported.
+(Aliases might become deprecated).

 - `h1`-`h6`
 - `p`